hhuang91/KaggleChallenge/readme.md

 ## Solution: Modified Custom Multi-Resolution Network

-I then used my previosu network architeture, with modification to make it work with single number outputs.
+I then used my previous network architeture, with modification to make it work with single number outputs.
 Dropout layers were again added throughout the network as a regularization to prevent overfitting.

 ![](./_image/custom_network_cls.png)